 Keeping Britain on the radar

 Alan Blumlein’s last but most important contribution for Britain during the Second World War.
-In the 1940s, he lent his invaluable expertise to engineer the H2S Airborne Radar.
+In the 1940s, along with his EMI colleagues, Alan lent his invaluable expertise to a project called H2S Airborne Radar.

 Features and News

 On July 12th 2017, Simon Blumlein accepted the Recording Academy Technical Grammy posthumously awarded to his father for the invention of Stereo.
 The event was held at the Beacon Theatre in New York City [...]